|

 collect formatted logging events in the destination file.
 It can be used only

-on devices or emulators that support FileConnection API
+on devices or emulators that support FileConnection API.
+It provides

 meaningful default values for all properties and doesn't require